fvasquezcastro/preditr/README.md

 # PrEditR Documentation

-This document provides instructions for running PrEditR, either through the command line or the user-friendly Shiny interface.
+This document provides instructions for running PrEditR, either through the command line or the Shiny interface.

 ## Command Line Version